-We accept applications on a rolling basis, starting January 1st and accepting applications and interviewing until our first deadline for preferred placement on March 15th.
-Applicants with all materials in before or on this date will have the largest range of possible placements.
-After this date, we will continue to accept applications until all spaces are filled.
+We accept applications on a rolling basis, with multiple Priority deadlines on February 15th and April 15th.
+Applicants with all materials in before or on these dates will have the largest range of possible placements.
+After these dates, we will continue to accept applications until all spaces are filled up until the end of June.
 When does the volunteer year begin and end?

 The St. Joseph Worker volunteer year starts at the beginning of August and runs through the end of June yearly.
 It's important that all St. Joseph Workers have no other long term obligations during this year (for instance, another overlapping volunteer commitment or job).
 What are my chances of being accepted?

-Chances of being accepted into the SJW Program are increased by applying before the March 15 application deadline and by being open about the kind of placement site experience you desire.
+Chances of being accepted into the SJW Program are increased by applying before the priority deadlines and by being open about the kind of placement site experience you desire.
 Final acceptance hinges on acceptance by the St. Joseph Workers interview team, compatibility with an existing placement, and available space in the program.
 What are my chances of getting placed at the ministry or placement site I like most?

 Those who apply early have the best chance of getting their preferred placement.
 During the interview process, we like to have people interview in person, if possible, at a few potential placement sites.
 This will allow supervisors and applicants to see how well the placement fits.
 If both the supervisor and applicant agree on a fit, then the placement can be secured.
 What is the monthly stipend?